TCallahan1989/bookbot/README.md

-# bookbot
+# bookstats

-BookBot is my first [Boot.dev](https://www.boot.dev) project!
+Book Stats is my first coding project.

-This will return data on books and literature input into, such as character and word counts.
+This will return data on books and literature input into, such as individual character and word counts.
+Simply designate the location of a text file using the command

+python3 main.py books/"filename.txt"

+Replace "filename.txt" in its entirety with the relevant file name you would like to analyze.